tarlaun/OS_project/shell_script/readme.md

-This is an app to back up and restore Android apps from one device to another.
+This is an app to back up Android apps and data on one device and restore them on another.

 Below is a guide on how to use it